-The Untamed Paths’ (TUP) inaugural Sumatra conservation camp began at the hillside village of Bukit Lawang.
-Bordered by the Bohorok river and the Barisan mountain ranges, the village serves as a gateway into Gunung Leuser National Park; an enduring stronghold for critically endangered species such as the Sumatran orangutan, Sumatran elephant, and Sumatran rhinoceros.
-This once unbroken expanse of lowland evergreen rainforest has been encroached upon via land clearing and commercial extraction of rainforest resources, devastating an already fragile ecosystem.
+In 2023, The Untamed Paths (TUP) launched its inaugural Sumatra Conservation Camp in the hillside village of Bukit Lawang.
+Nestled between the Bohorok River and the Barisan mountain range, Bukit Lawang serves as the gateway to Gunung Leuser National Park—a vital refuge for critically endangered species such as the Sumatran orangutan, elephant, and rhinoceros.
+Once an unbroken stretch of lowland evergreen rainforest, this ecosystem has been severely impacted by land clearing and the commercial extraction of resources, further endangering its already fragile balance.

-The camp provided a glimpse into conservation work through the lens of Sumatra Eco Project (SUMECO); a non-profit, locally owned organisation dedicated to protecting the fauna of Gunung Leuser.
-SUMECO takes on the immense task of wildlife conservation, one displaced animal at a time.
-A large part of their work involves confiscating protected species and rescuing animals entangled in human-wildlife conflict.
-Upon arrival, participants of the camp were quickly involved in the seizure of a Sunda slow loris from a public official’s building in Medan, following a lead from one of SUMECO’s informants.
-This network is essential in SUMECO’s work – it has enabled them to return over 400 animals to Gunung Leuser, and to even take on high profile wildlife cases like orangutan trafficking.
+The camp offered participants an immersive experience in conservation through the Sumatra Eco Project (SUMECO), a locally owned non-profit organization dedicated to protecting the wildlife of Gunung Leuser.
+Despite its small team, SUMECO tackles the monumental task of wildlife conservation, focusing on rescuing and rehabilitating animals displaced by human activity.
+A significant part of their efforts includes confiscating protected species and resolving human-wildlife conflicts.
+Shortly after arriving, camp participants were involved in the rescue of a Sunda Slow Loris from an office in Medan, following a tip from one of our informants.
+This wide network is vital to SUMECO’s success, allowing them to return over 400 animals to Gunung Leuser and take on high-profile cases, including Orangutan trafficking.

-In the day, SUMECO led participants on forest surveys through buffer zones and within Gunung Leuser itself.
-Day treks took the team on river crossings, into bat caves and up the steep hills of Gunung Leuser in search of notable endemic species.
-The semi-wild orangutans were spotted several times; once, a male along the fringes of a resort, then a female with a baby in tow in Gunung Leuser National Park.
-Other intrepid creatures that made their approach towards the team during several pit stops were Great argus pheasants and a troupe of Thomas langurs.
-There was also a palpable reminder that the rainforest is shrinking; logging activity was seen around buffer zones where orangutans were once frequently spotted.
-In this instance, the logging was legal as rural communities still heavily rely on forest resources to subsist.
+During the day, our team guided participants on forest surveys through buffer zones and deep within Gunung Leuser itself.
+These treks led the team across rivers, into bat caves, and up the steep hills of the park in search of notable endemic species.
+Semi-wild orangutans were spotted multiple times—once, a male near the edge of a resort, and another time, a female with her baby inside Gunung Leuser National Park.
+Other wildlife encounters during rest stops included Great Argus pheasants and a troupe of Thomas’s langurs.
+However, there were also stark reminders of the shrinking rainforest.
+Logging activity was visible in buffer zones where orangutans were once commonly seen.
+In this case, the logging was legal, as rural communities still rely heavily on forest resources for their livelihoods.

 Corporate | Media | Partnerships | All Things Green